CENTRE COLLEGE DIRECTORY

-His scholarly interests include identity formation and colonial and post-colonial relations in East Asia, the history of popular participation in sports in the modern era, and Catholicism and Catholic communities in 20th-century China, representations of history in video games and the wider uses and interpretations of history in popular culture.
+His scholarly interests include identity formation and colonial and post-colonial relations in East Asia, the history of popular participation in sports in the modern era, Catholicism and Catholic communities in 20th-century China, representations of history in video games and the wider uses and interpretations of history in popular culture.

-Harney received a B.A. in history and English literature from the University College Cork in Cork, Ireland, an M.A. in Chinese studies from the University of Sheffield, Sheffield, U.K., and a Ph.D. in modern East Asian history from the University of Texas at Austin.
+Harney received a B.A. in history and English literature from University College Cork in Cork, Ireland, an M.A. in Chinese studies from the University of Sheffield in the U.K., and a Ph.D. in modern East Asian history from the University of Texas at Austin.